 Maintaining strategic context should be considered the primary role of knowledge management at the executive level.
-While capturing, disseminating and curating critical operation knowledge fuels continuity, at the executive level information about customer, competition, and context prevail as a means of facilitating common constructs vision and decision-making.
+While capturing, disseminating, and curating critical operation knowledge fuels continuity, at the executive level information about customer, competition, and context prevail as a means of facilitating common constructs, visions, and decision-making.

 Leaders may not think it fair to judge their connectedness to the business simply because they kick-off a research project to kick off a strategic planning cycle.
 Many would insist that the senior leadership team knows what they need to know by heart—or in their bones—that they live in the environment day in and day out.
 They know the business.

 That they know may be true, but the lack of consistent, evidence-based support for positions means that the leadership team has no way to determine how well aligned they may be on critical assumptions about the business.
 From a knowledge management standpoint, this implicit knowledge, the knowledge not captured in an external form, results in communications inefficiencies as executives talk to compare positions, and serious misunderstandings if they choose not to calibrate before decision making.
 Undocumented, uncollected and unshared knowledge also means that those with operational responsibilities don’t likely have all the information they need for making well-informed decisions.
 Leadership should not assume that people understand the organization’s context.
 They should invest in knowledge management of strategic context to ensure that they do.